 There are lots of different reports online about Vietnamese visas on arrival, with some being accepted while others are rejected, and people being banned from boarding their flights.

-To be safe, the best idea is to always organize your visa in advance – it ensures a smooth immigration process when you arrive in Vietnam and there’s no chance your visa will be rejected or refused.
+To be safe, the best idea is to always organise your visa in advance – it ensures a smooth immigration process when you arrive in Vietnam and there’s no chance your visa will be rejected or refused.

 Climate in Ho Chi Minh City